angeltemmy/group4project1/README.md

 This data solution is based on an ingestion and trasnformation pipeline.
 These are supported by 2 docker containers, along with a 3rd container for the Postgres database which houses the ingestion results and subsequent transformations.

+## Underlying Architecture

-# Python :
+### Python :

-Extracting data from both live and static source.
+** For extracting data from both live sources.
-Load data to postgres database.
+** Loading data to postgres database.
-Setting automatical refreshing.
+** Setting up scheduled refreshes.

-# PostgreSQL DBMS:
+### PostgreSQL DBMS:
-Storing live data
+** Stores the live data and associated transformations

-# AWS RDS:
+### AWS RDS (if needed):
-Hosting and managing postgres database.
+** Hosts and manages postgres database.

-# Others:

-Docker: containerizzing our pipeline.
+### Other tools used:

+Docker: containerized pipelines and database.
-ECR: hosting our docker container.
+ECR: hosts the docker containers -optional.
-ECS: running the docker container.
+ECS: runs the docker containers -optional.
-S3: stroing the .env file.
+S3: stroing the .env file -optional.

-## Installation Instructions
+## On-Prem Installation Instructions

 ### 1. Install PostgreSQL and Python
   Download PostgreSQL and pgAdmin by going to https://www.postgresql.org/download/ and selecting the installer for your Operating System.
 Download the latest version of PostgreSQL.